hafizmar/etiqa/README.md

 * Flutter: For developing the front-end mobile application.
 * GetX: For state management within the Flutter application.
 * Laravel: For creating the back-end API and handling server-side logic.
+Laravel is hosted at www.hafizmar.com
 * SQLite: For the database to store tasks and user data within Laravel.

 ### Prerequisites